 A clear challenge to this P5 was to realize our vision within the provided budget scenarios.
 We carried this out with clear principles of prioritization.
-Below are the rationales for the choices we made for the baseline scenario and for the less favorable scenario.
+Below are the rationales for the choices we made for the baseline scenario, as well as the less favorable scenario.